 God bless you as you seek to do his well.
 Amen.

+A Man was caught in the mouth of a whale and lived to tell us about it.
 Yes, this was actually on the news as well.
 So, we can see that Jonah and the whale is not some made-up fairy tale.
 So, watch the video below.

 May God’s love and mercy be with you all.
 Amen.